zephyrproject-rtos/zephyr/doc/guides/test/twister.rst

     will enable the test only those platforms that provide this feature.

 min_ram: <integer>
-    minimum amount of RAM needed for this test to build and run.
+    minimum amount of RAM in KB needed for this test to build and run.
 This is compared with information provided by the board metadata.

 min_flash: <integer>
-    minimum amount of ROM needed for this test to build and run.
+    minimum amount of ROM in KB needed for this test to build and run.
 This is compared with information provided by the board metadata.

 timeout: <number of seconds>